aplsimple/apave_tools/tools/dockingFW/README.md

 # What is this

-The *dockingFW.tcl* is a tool to get the paned GUI.
+The *dockingFW.tcl* is a tool to create the paned GUI.
-It can be run with various arguments, to get Tcl/Tk files as results.
+It can be run with various arguments, to create Tcl/Tk files as results.

 Both resulting .tcl files can be used as templates for further development.